-Timelines for the completion of the evaluation process and of preparation of grant agreements will be kept as lean as possible but be sufficient to ensure a high quality process with the aim of completing the signature of the Grant Agreements within applicable time to grant (TTG), in compliance with the Horizon Europe framework, i.e. a maximum of eight months from the final date of submission of the FPs.
+Timelines for the completion of the evaluation process and for the preparation of grant agreements will be kept as lean as possible but sufficient enough to ensure a high quality process with the aim of completing the signature of the Grant Agreements within the time to grant (TTG) timelines of the Horizon Europe framework, i.e. a maximum of eight months from the final date of submission of the FPs.

-All the above reported timelines and deadlines will be reflected in the text of the relevant Calls for proposals.
+All the above reported timelines and deadlines will be reflected in the text of the relevant calls for proposals.